 EU regulation 951/2006 – detailed rules regarding trade with third countries in the sugar sector

-The European Sugar Market Observatory provides a diversity of data and information on sugar, including balance sheets, market situation, short and medium term outlook, and the sugar market observatory meeting reports.
+The EU sugar market observatory provides a diversity of data and information on sugar, including balance sheets, market situation, short and medium term outlook, and the sugar market observatory meeting reports.

-The committee for the common organisation of the agricultural markets meets regularly to discuss areas such as the evolution of market prices, production and trade in the EU and third countries.
+The committee for common organisation of agricultural markets meets regularly to discuss areas such as the evolution of market prices, production and trade in the EU and non-EU countries.

 - to explore and evaluate possible solutions and policy measures as regards their effectiveness and suitability to tackle the problems identified.